 Leviticus 23: 1 The Lord said to Moses, “Speak to the Israelites and say to them: ‘These are my appointed festivals, the appointed festivals of the Lord, which you are to proclaim as sacred assemblies."
 The chapter goes on to list the feast.

-The first day listed in Leviticus 23 is the weekly holiday of Shabbat (Sabbath).
-This occurs on the 7th day of each week.
-This day has been reserved since creation as a time to be set apart for rest, restoration and worship of G-d.
+The first appointed time listed in Leviticus 23 is the weekly Shabbat (Sabbath).
+This is the seventh day of the week.
+G-d reserved this day in the creation week as a set aside time of rest, restoration, and worship of G-d.